A £72m response! Brilliant Pepe shows Arsenal what they will be missing | Goal.com

 He will then have to sit out the north London derby at Spurs and Burnley at the Emirates, before returning against Southampton on December 16.

-With Willian struggling with a calf injury, that could leave Arteta short of options - although the performance Reiss Nelson put in against Molde could see him handed a start on Sunday when Wolves visit north London.
+With Willian struggling with a calf injury, that could leave Arteta short of options although the performance Reiss Nelson put in against Molde could see him handed a start on Sunday when Wolves visit.

 The 20-year-old scored Arsenal’s second goal, getting on the end of another Willock assist, to add to Pepe’s earlier strike and put the visitors firmly in command.